Where next?

 You may want to consider freezing your sperm if:

-Firstly, your sperm will need to be tested for any infectious diseases like HIV and Hepatitis.
+Firstly, you’ll need to be tested for any infectious diseases like HIV and hepatitis.
 This has no bearing on whether you can freeze your sperm or not but is to ensure that affected sperm samples are stored separately to prevent contamination of other samples.

 You’ll then need to give your written, informed consent to your sperm being stored and specify how long you want it to be stored for.